Slain Lincoln County deputy ID'd as William Durr

-“Somebody called the officer, people that didn’t even live at the house.
+“Somebody called the officer.
+People that didn’t even live at the house.
 That’s what they do.
 They intervene.
 It cost him his life.
-I’m sorry,” he says on the video.
-“My pain wasn’t designed for him.
-He was just there.”
+I’m sorry.”

 “My pain wasn’t designed for him.
 He was just there,” Godbolt said, referring to the lawman.

-Asked what the future holds for him, Godbolt says, “Death.”
+When he was asked what the future holds for him, Godbolt said, “Death.”